 b) When is it ideal to offer discounts on some products if the client purchases others?

-- Before purchase: display product recommendation on your pages.
+- Before purchase: display product recommendations on your pages.

 Example: A watch seller on Aliexpress, displays other watches that are on sale to entice customers to buy more than one watch.